 This is an applied statistics course.
 We will be doing a couple of lengthy projects in this course that require group work.
 Some time will be allocated in-class for participation, but there will be time outside of class required, also.
 Computer software will be used for analysis of the data.

-One of these projects will start at the beginning of the semester, will involve the entire class, and will be designed by the instructor.
-The other project will be a small group project designed by each individual group and approved by the instructor.
+Some of these projects will be designed by the instructor and involve the entire class.
+One of the projects will be a small group project designed by each individual group and approved by the instructor.